 You will study 180 credits in total during your Food Science MSc.
 A standard module is typically worth 15 credits and the research project is worth 60 credits.
-These are the modules studied in 2019.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
+These are the modules relating to this programme of study for academic year 2020/21.
+If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
 All Modules are subject to change.

 Physical Aspects of Food - 10 credits

 Understanding the nature of food as a medium for chemical reactions and the effects of electrolytes, non-electrolytes, pH and dispersed phases on the structures and reactivities of food components.
 And examining in detail the mechanisms of non-enzymic browning, food additive-food component reactions, and methods of control.

 Microbiological and Chemical Food Safety - 20 credits

 Understanding of the important microbiological safety issues in food and the scientific basis of the key approaches used by the industry in order to minimize risk to consumers.

 Food Processing - 20 credits

 Investigating the principles underlying industrial food processing for preservation and conversion of food commodities.